KMoszczyc/Navigation-For-Blind/README.md

 # Navigation For Blind
 This application is part of my engineering thesis called "Mobile application for blind people to help them navigate through the city".

-It uses OpenCV for obstacle detection (not classification!).
-This app also provides a compass and current location, date and hour.
-It's available in 2 language options: Polish and English.
-As it's for blind people the obstacle detection produce stereo sounds.
-Info about compass, location and etc. are given via Speech Synthesizer.
+##Features
+- obstacle detection with OpenCV (stereo 3d sounds with a change in amplitude depending on estimated distance to an object)
+- current location (address)
+- compass
+- date and hour
+- voice commands
+- compatible with Android Screen Reader
+- all features are conveyed verbally with speech synthesizer
+- Polish and English language version

 ## The obstacle detection algorithm: